c3sr/Quantum-Computing/README.md

 Dr. Mohamed El-Hadedy, Assistant Professor, Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.

 ### Project Structure:

-I have implemented RSA in Qiskit and FGPA using VHDL.
+RSA has been implemented in Qiskit Quantum Computing tool and FPGA using VHDL.
 Qiskit is programmable through Jupyter Notebook using Python programming language.
 Jupyter Notebooks and re-usable Python functions are available inside `qiskit` folder.
 VHDL code responsible for running RSA algorithm in FPGA is available inside `vhdl` folder.

 ### Project Sponsors: